-Enter Cogiteroma, a different way to increase your self-awareness.
+Enter Cogitorama, a different way to increase your self-awareness.
 It’s more like the Twitter of journaling.

-Cogitoroma was created Aymeric Gaurat-Apelli, a software engineer turned entrepreneur who founded Week Plan.
+Cogitorama was created by Aymeric Gaurat-Apelli, a software engineer turned entrepreneur who founded Week Plan.

-According to Aymeric, the concept of Cogitoroma was born when found himself too lazy to write journal entries as a student.
+According to Aymeric, the concept of Cogitorama was born when he found himself too lazy to write journal entries as a student.

 The name is derived from the Latin “cogito” which means “thought” and “orama” which is the Greek word for “see.”